 \subsection{Accuracy of the recovered covariance matrix}

 The quality of the reconstructed covariance matrices was evaluated using the NMSE and the angle between the eigenvectors of the ground-truth covariance matrix and the recovered eigenvectors using Algorithm \ref{alg:PG}.
-In Fig. \ref{fig:eigenvectors3} the NMSE of the reconstructed covariance matrix using different types of matrices is shown.
-It can be seen that the proposed method outperforms both traditional methods (CPPCA, SpeCA), specially when binary matrices are used.
-For the case of Gaussian matrices $\mathbf{P}$ the proposed algorithm obtain comparable results to SpeCA.
+In Fig. \ref{fig:eigenvectors3}, the NMSE of the reconstructed covariance matrix using different types of matrices is shown.
+It can be seen that the proposed method outperforms both traditional methods (CPPCA, SpeCA), mainly when binary matrices are used.
+For the case of Gaussian matrices, $\mathbf{P}$ the proposed algorithm obtain comparable results to SpeCA.

-Figs. \ref{fig:eigenvectors} shows the angle gap obtained with the two different images for the three different types of random projections.
+Fig. \ref{fig:eigenvectors} shows the angle gap obtained with the two different images for the three different types of random projections.
 Results in Fig. \ref{fig:eigenvectors} are generated by running 20 times the proposed algorithm, along with CPPCA and SpeCA.
 The angles of the recovered eigenvectors are averaged.
-For the SpeCA algorithm where the sensing protocol is defined as $\mathbf{Y}_a = \mathbf{AX} \in \mathbb{R}^{m_a\times n}$, with $\mathbf{A} \in \mathbb{R}^{m_a\times l}$, $\mathbf{Y_b}= [\mathbf{B}_1\mathbf{x}_1,\mathbf{B}_2\mathbf{x}_2,\cdots,\mathbf{B}_n\mathbf{x}_n]$ and $\mathbf{B}_i \in \mathbb{R}^{m_b \times l}$, $m_a$ we set to $m-1$ and $m_b=1$.
-For these simulations, the signal was corrupted with additive Gaussian noise as in \eqref{eq:randomnoise} to yields 20 dB of SNR.
+The sensing protocol for the SpeCA algorithm is defined as $\mathbf{Y}_a = \mathbf{AX} \in \mathbb{R}^{m_a\times n}$, with $\mathbf{A} \in \mathbb{R}^{m_a\times l}$, $\mathbf{Y_b}= [\mathbf{B}_1\mathbf{x}_1,\mathbf{B}_2\mathbf{x}_2,\cdots,\mathbf{B}_n\mathbf{x}_n]$ and $\mathbf{B}_i \in \mathbb{R}^{m_b \times l}$, we set to $m_a=m-1$ and $m_b=1$.
+For these simulations, the signal was corrupted with additive Gaussian noise as in \eqref{eq:randomnoise} to yield 20 dB of SNR.
 The results show that the angle gap of the recovered eigenvectors is less when the proposed algorithm is used with any type of projection matrix.
-Note, that SpeCA produces similar results to the proposed algorithm when Gaussian projection matrices are used.
+Note that SpeCA produces similar results to the proposed algorithm when Gaussian projection matrices are used.
 However, the proposed algorithm outperforms SpeCA when Binary and Uniform matrices are used.
 Additionally, Figure \ref{fig:timecomparison} shows the running time for the three algorithms by varying the dimension of the subspace $m$.
 For the proposed method the stopping criterium was set to be the relative tolerance given by $\|\bm{\Sigma}_k - \bm{\Sigma}_{k-1} \|/\| \bm{\Sigma}_k \|\leq 1e^{-4}$.
 It can be seen that SpeCA requires 37 seconds for Pavia in contrast to 0.6 and 0.2 seconds for proposed and CPPCA, respectively.
 Even though CPPCA is the fastest method, the reconstruction quality is up to two orders of magnitude worst, as shown in Fig. \ref{fig:eigenvectors3}.
 Note that the number of partitions for CPPCA and the proposed method is chosen following Lemma \eqref{lemma:singular}; when the dimension $m$ increases, the number of partitions $p$ decreases reducing the computation time.